hangxingliu/vscode-coding-tracker-server/FILES.md

 - `test/` some test scripts

-- `assets` some frontend files, its test files, its build files
+- `frontend` some frontend files, its test files, its build files